Sheikh Mujibur Rahman: Family and parents

 Mujib was born on 17 March 1920 into the Bengali Muslim aristocratic Sheikh family of the village of Tungipara in Gopalganj sub-division of Faridpur district in the province of Bengal in British India.
 His father Sheikh Lutfur Rahman was a sheristadar (law clerk) in the courthouse of Gopalganj; Mujib's mother Sheikh Sayera Khatun was a housewife.
 Mujib's father Sheikh Lutfur Rahman was a Taluqdar in Tungipara, owning landed property, around 100 Bighas of cultivable land.
 His clan's ancestors were Zamindars of Faridpur Mahakumar, however due to successive turns in the family fortune over generations had turned them middle class.

-The Sheikh clan of Tungipara were of Iraqi Arab descent, being descended from Sheikh Abdul Awal Darwish of Baghdad, who had come to preach Islam in the Mughal era.
-His lineage is; Sheikh Mujibur Rahman, son of Sheikh Lutfar Rahman, son of Sheikh Abdul Hamid, son of Sheikh Mohammad Zakir, son of Sheikh Ekramullah, son of Sheikh Borhanuddin, son of Sheikh Jan Mahmud, son of Sheikh Zahiruddin, son of Sheikh Abdul Awal Darwish.
+The Sheikh clan of Tungipara are descended from the Sufi Dervish, Sheikh Abdul Awal Dervish, who had come to preach Islam who had come with a group of Muslim missionaries likely from Eastern Iran, Mujib was an eighth generation descendant of him.
 Mujib was the eldest son and third child in the family of four daughters (Fatima, Achia, Helen, Laili) and two sons (Mujib, Naser).
 His parents nicknamed him "Khoka".

 Childhood

-As a child, Mujib was described as "compassionate and very energetic".
-Either playing or roaming around.
-Feeding birds, monkeys and dogs.
-In his autobiography, Mujib mentions, "I used to play football, volleyball and field hockey.
-Although I was not a very good player but still had a good position in the school team.
-At this time I was not interested in politics."
-Once the farmers in his village lost their crops and faced a near-famine situation, which had a great impact on Mujib.
-During these days, he usually used to distribute rice among the poor farmers and students from his own or collecting from others.
+As a child, Mujib was described as "compassionate and very energetic", either playing or roaming around, feeding birds, monkeys and dogs.
+In his autobiography, Mujib mentions, "I used to play football, volleyball and field hockey...
+I was not a very good player but still had a good position in the school team...
+I was not interested in politics during the time."
+When a crop failure led to near-famine conditions in his village, Mujib responded by distributing rice to impoverished farmers and students.

 1927–1942

 Mujib was enrolled in Gimadanga Primary School in 1927.
 In 1929, he entered the third grade of Gopalganj Public School.
 His parents transferred him to Madaripur Islamia High School after two years.
 Mujib withdrew from school in 1934 to undergo eye surgery.
 He returned to formal education after four years owing to the severity of the surgery and slow recovery.
 Mujib was 18 years old when he was married to eight years old Fazilatunnesa, widely known in Bangladesh as Bangamata (lit.
 'Mother of Bengal') or Begum Mujib, in an arranged marriage, according to the custom of the region at that time.
-They are second cousins.
+They were second cousins.
 Mujib began showing signs of political leadership around this time.
 At the Gopalganj Missionary School, Mujib's political passion was noticed by Huseyn Shaheed Suhrawardy, who was visiting the area along with A. K. Fazlul Huq.
 Mujib passed out from the Gopalganj Missionary School in 1942.